davegomez/deathwing/README.md

 -- *[Deathwing the Destroyer](http://wowwiki.wikia.com/wiki/Deathwing)*

-**Deathwing** is a small project developed to be used as a living guide or reference on how to build a single web application over [React](https://facebook.github.io/react/) + [Redux](http://redux.js.org/) technologies, and is hosted as a [SAAS](https://en.wikipedia.org/wiki/Software_as_a_service) where any agile team can use the actual retrospective application tool for their projects.
+**Deathwing** is a small project developed to be used as a living guide or reference on how to build a single web application over [React](https://facebook.github.io/react/) + [Redux](http://redux.js.org/) technologies, and hosted as a [SAAS](https://en.wikipedia.org/wiki/Software_as_a_service) where any agile team can use the actual retrospective application tool for their own projects completely free.

 ## Architecture